 The uncompromising abolitionist William Lloyd Garrison was long on rhetoric but short of money during most of his life.
 As a young man, he served seven weeks in a Baltimore prison because he couldn’t pay a fine for libeling a slave trader.

 He was born Dec.
 12, 1805 in Newburyport, Mass.
-His father abandoned the family when William was a toddler, and he helped out by selling lemonade and candy and delivering wood.
-At 13 he went to work as a compositor for the Newburyport Gazette and was soon writing articles.
+His father abandoned the family when William was a toddler.
+He helped the family survive by selling lemonade and candy and delivering wood.
+At 13 he went to work as a compositor for the Newburyport Gazette and soon started writing articles.

-When his apprenticeship ended, he worked for several newspapers, then moved to Baltimore to co-edit a Quaker newspaper, Genius of Universal Emancipation.
+When his apprenticeship ended, he worked for several newspapers.
+Then moved to Baltimore to co-edit a Quaker newspaper, Genius of Universal Emancipation.
 He wrote a column called ‘The Black List,’ which exposed ‘the barbarities of slavery—kidnappings, whippings, murders.’
 Garrison revealed a man named Francis Todd from Newburyport recently shipped slaves from Baltimore to New Orleans.
 Todd sued in the pro-slavery court of Maryland, and Garrison was fined $50 and court costs.
 He couldn’t pay and was sentenced to six months in jail.
-Only after abolitionist Arthur Tappan paid his fine was he free.
+Only after abolitionist Arthur Tappan paid his fine did he go free.

 Garrison returned to New England in 1831 and founded the anti-slavery publication for which he is best known, The Liberator.
 He also married Helen Eliza Benson in 1834, though he wasn’t really in a financial position to be married.
 They had five sons and two daughters, though a daughter and a son died in childhood.